oVirt/v2v-conversion-host/docs/Virt-v2v-wrapper.md

 * `transport_method`: type of transport to use; supported methods are `ssh` and `vddk`.

-For `ssh` method there are no other information necessary.
 For `vddk` the following keys need to be specified:

 * `vmware_uri`: libvirt URI of the source hypervisor